-Students who will be attending college for the first time, and intend to earn an Associate's degree or to transfer to a college/university to complete a Bachelor's degree, will be required to meet with an academic advisor within the first two semesters at a MCCCD college.
+Students who will be attending college for the first time, and intend to earn an Associate's degree or to transfer to a college/university to complete a Bachelor's degree, will be required to meet with an academic advisor WITHIN THE FIRST TWO SEMESTERS AT A MCCCD COLLEGE. prior to the start of their first semester at a MCCCD college.